Breastfeeding's hidden heart impact on moms with high cholesterol

 Summary

-This study looks at how breastfeeding changes cholesterol and heart disease risk in women with familial hypercholesterolemia (FH), a genetic condition causing very high cholesterol.
-Researchers will follow 50 pregnant women (with and without FH) from late pregnancy through one year after giving birth, collecting blood and breast milk samples.
-The goal is to understand if breastfeeding affects heart risk differently in women with FH, and to measure how much cholesterol-lowering medication passes into breast milk.
+This study looks at how breastfeeding changes cholesterol and heart disease risk in women with familial hypercholesterolemia (FH), a genetic condition causing high cholesterol.
+Researchers will follow 50 pregnant women with and without FH from late pregnancy to one year after birth, collecting blood and breast milk samples.
+The goal is to understand if breastfeeding affects their heart health, which could guide future care.

 Disclaimer Read more